bshreddy/Volt/README.md

 # Vortex-Optimized Light-weight Toolchain (VOLT)
-Volt is an end-to-end, open-source compiler framework for the Vortex open-source GPU and its variants.
+VOLT is an end-to-end, open-source compiler framework for the Vortex open-source GPU and its variants.
 It supports multiple front-end languages, including CUDA and OpenCL, by extending two open-source projects, PoCL and CuPBoP.
-Volt also extends LLVM to enable SIMT-aware IR-level optimizations for portability across GPU variants, and augments LLVM-RISC-V to provide full support for the Vortex ISA.
+VOLT also extends LLVM to enable SIMT-aware IR-level optimizations for portability across GPU variants, and augments LLVM-RISC-V to provide full support for the Vortex ISA.

 <img src="docs/framework.png" alt="Volt Overview" width="400"/>

-The figure shows an overview of Volt, with the modules extended or introduced by Volt highlighted in blue.
+The figure shows an overview of VOLT, with the modules extended or introduced by VOLT highlighted in blue.

 ## Citation and Presentation Materials
 ### Vortex Tutorials